Research

 The Role of the SME in South Korea

-Differences in SME-Large Enterprise Linkages in USA, Japan, Germany and South Korea
+Differences in SME-Large Enterprise Linkages in USA, Japan, Germany & South Korea

 Inhibitions to SME Growth